Sika5991/AIRCRAFT-WILDLIFE-STRIKE-/README.md

 The goal of this project is to conduct a comprehensive analysis of aircraft wildlife strike data to address key questions such as:

 - What bird species are most frequently involved in strikes?
-- Which regions experience the highest strike rates per capita?
+- What phase of the flight are strikes the most frequent?
-- Is there a significant relationship between aircraft models and strike frequency?
+- - How has the volume of strikes changed over time?
-- How has the volume of strikes changed over time?
+- Is there a significant relationship between wildlife warnings and damage?
-- When do strikes most commonly occur throughout the year?
+- What part of the plane are most likely to be impacted?

 ## Data Sources